cloudquery/pg_gpt/README.md

 # Postgres GPT

-Postgres GPT is an Eeperimental PostgreSQL extension that enables use of OpenAI GPT API inside PostgreSQL.
+Postgres GPT is an Experimental PostgreSQL extension that enables use of OpenAI GPT API inside PostgreSQL.
 This allows you to generate SQL queries from natural language.

 **Note**: This plugins sends schema (without the data) to OpenAI GPT API, so it is not recommended to use it on production databases.
 **Note**: This is an experimental plugin and not officially supported by CloudQuery.